Special Purpose Property Tips to Appraise, Buy & Sell

 - Sports arenas

 However, the above special purpose property list doesn’t incorporate every property type in this niche.
 One of the most recognized unique properties for sale in the Columbus, Ohio region is the now-defunct Longaberger Company’s “Basket Building.”
 The building – shaped like the company’s famous baskets – housed thousands of employees, yet the property stood vacant since 2016.
-Fortunately, the co-owners of Coon Restoration & Sealants had a vision for the big basket, and are in the process of converting the office building to a luxury hotel.
+Fortunately, the co-owners of Coon Restoration & Sealants had a vision for the big basket and converted the office building to a luxury hotel.

-There are many terms used when describing special purpose property, with special purpose and special use as the most common.
-Another term for special use property is unique property, as well as specialty real estate.
+Many terms are used when describing special purpose property, with specialty properties and special use properties as the most common.
+Another term for special use property is unique property and specialty real estate.
 However, these terms are all interchangeable.
 Just be sure to use all of these phrases when searching for special purpose property for sale, to increase your likelihood of finding all available properties in your area.

 How to Find Specialty Properties

-On the real estate buyer side, our goal is to assist with the buyer’s vision.
+On the real estate buyer side, we aim to assist with the buyer’s vision.
 For instance, a historical property could be an excellent fit for several businesses.
 We work hand-in-hand with the investor to give them community demographics, comparables, and potential growth.
-From there, we work on a plan that depicts what success will look like; and ultimately, we get the buyer to the finish line.
+From there, we work on a plan depicting success; ultimately, we get the buyer to the finish line.

 Regardless of these obstacles, however, the special purpose property buying process begins much like with any property.
 Generally, think about these 3 factors as you are conducting your search:

 - Location: Getting to know the area where you intend to buy is critical, especially for your special purpose property.
-For instance, if you are purchasing a place of worship, you want to get a sense of the community demographics.
+For instance, if you purchase a place of worship, you want to understand the community demographics.
 Are there enough residents who will attend religious services?
 Are there competing locations of worship?

-- Size: Once you better understand your new community, you’ll want to choose the right size for your intended purposes.
+- Size: Once you better understand your new community, you’ll want to choose the right size specialty property for your intended purposes.
 A historical home might be a great idea for a café, but how many seats can you fit within the property?
-A special use property for sale may come with its own personality, recognizable throughout the community; however, size restrictions may cost you the needed foot traffic in the end.
+A special use property for sale may come with its own personality, recognizable throughout the community; however, size restrictions may cost you the needed foot traffic.

-So, where can you start your own search for special purpose property for sale?
+So, where can you start your search for special purpose property for sale?
 See The Robert Weiler Company’s real estate listings for specialty properties for sale.
-Special use real estate, as well as other commercial real estate and land for sale, can all be found on our property search page.
+Special use real estate and other commercial real estate and land for sale can be found on our property search page.
 Conduct your search by using our intuitive online database.
-However, before you head over there, let’s talk about special purpose property appraisal.
+However, before you head over, let’s discuss special purpose property appraisal.

 Special Purpose Property Appraisal 101: Putting Your Unique Properties for Sale to the Test

-- Sales comparison/market approach: This method assumes that a buyer will pay only what similar properties have sold for, as alluded to above.
-Similar properties mean similar features, and you can be sure that the special purpose property appraisal includes scrutiny of those features.
+- Sales comparison/market approach: This method assumes that a buyer will pay only what similar properties have sold for, as mentioned above.
+Similar special purpose properties mean similar features, and you can be sure that the special purpose property appraisal includes scrutiny of those features.
 (Picture a suburban street lined with similar-sized center hall Colonials, each on 1/3 of an acre, each built around the same year, each built with the same materials, each with two-car garages and each with central air conditioning units.)
-Location, size, condition, floor plan, and the surrounding area all make a difference.
-Often this is seen as the most accurate approach; however, comparison points become difficult with unique properties for sale – especially those that are not in proximity to one another.
+Location, size, condition, floor plan, and the surrounding area make a difference.
+Often this is seen as the most accurate approach; however, comparison points become difficult with unique properties for sale – especially those not close to one another.
 To localize the point: Cristo Rey Columbus High School in Downtown Columbus is not the same as Columbus Preparatory Academy roughly 7 miles away.

 - Income capitalization approach: As the term implies, this appraisal approach estimates the future income that special purpose real estate may generate to determine a building’s worth.
 It is most commonly used for shopping centers, office buildings, and large apartment buildings.
-Additionally, appraisers who use this method will also want to know the rate at which an investment will pay for itself through revenue generated.
-Known as the capitalization rate or “cap rate,” a property’s value can vary if it will be paid off in 10 years or 20 years.
+Additionally, special use property appraisers who use this method will also want to know how much an investment will pay for itself through revenue generated.
+Known as the capitalization rate or “cap rate,” a property’s value can vary if paid off in 10 years or 20 years.

 When the Norm Isn’t the Norm: An Example of a Special Purpose Property

-When it comes to appraising, buying, and selling unique or special purpose real estate, one of the most challenging aspects boils down to human emotion.
-This is especially true when the building in question is historical or a house of worship.
-Often, these twin challenges arise simultaneously.
+When appraising, buying, and selling unique or special purpose real estate, one of the most challenging aspects is human emotion.
+This is especially true when the building is historical or a house of worship.
+Often, these twin challenges arise simultaneously with specialty properties.

-East Boston’s Our Lady of Mount Carmel Church (located on a peninsula across from downtown Boston) is a perfect example of the evaluation difficulties these properties face.
+East Boston’s Our Lady of Mount Carmel Church (located on a peninsula across from downtown Boston) is a perfect example of these properties’ evaluation difficulties.
 Shuttered for four years in the heart of a poverty-challenged community and also home to Logan Airport, the property value of the defunct church that’s soon to become condominiums might be diminished.

 This scenario is what many real estate developers face.
 How do you determine the value of Our Lady of Mount Carmel Church?
 Are there other century-old houses of worship in the neighborhood?
 Are there other churches that have been similarly converted into condos?
 And if there were, what did they sell for and in what year?
 Franklin Grove estimates their church-condo rebuild will cost $50 million.
 What did other similar church-to-condo (if any) projects cost?
 In Boston, or elsewhere?

 Answering these questions can be difficult.
-And even with the answers, if the unique properties for sale are not found in the same community where a property is under review, the analysis could be suspect.
+And even with the answers, the analysis could be suspect if the unique properties for sale are not found in the same community where a property is under review.

 Closer to home in Downtown Columbus, there is a textbook example when purchasing a historic building.
 But due to its special purpose property status, the developer is unsure of how the building’s reuse will look.
 This, too, can affect value and make resale difficult.